jerkdavi/LeetCode-Problem-1768-Solution-CSharp/README.md

     {
 ```

-Firstly, I have initialized the **word1** and **word2** strings by using basic string initialization.
+Firstly, the **word1** and **word2** strings are being initialized by using basic string initialization.
 This part of code is commented out currently.

 ```cs
 string word1 = "abc";
 string word2 = "pqr";
 ```

-Currently, I am initializing the **word1** and **word2** strings by using _Console Write_ where I am specifying which word you are inputting and using _string input = Console ReadLine_ where I am storing user input to a variable.
+Currently, the **word1** and **word2** strings are being initialized by using next structure:

+- Console Write -> where it is evident which word needs to be inputted.
+- string input = Console ReadLine -> where user input is being stored into a variable.

 ```cs
 Console.Write("Word1: ");